tibetiroka/project-MCM/README.md

 1. The java files

   	This project includes some OpenJDK runtime files for use in its release bundle.
-They are distributed under their original license (GNU General Public License, version 2, with the Classpath Exception)[https://openjdk.java.net/legal/gplv2+ce.html] Please check the license for more information.
+They are distributed under their original license ([GNU General Public License, version 2, with the Classpath Exception](https://openjdk.java.net/legal/gplv2+ce.html)).
+Please check the license for more information.

   	The files mentioned: